Tag: Python

 Read more ››

-About rasterlang and GDAL
+About RasterLang and GDAL

-06.01.2010 15:15 · GIS · qgis, gdal, python
+06.01.2010 15:15 · GIS · gdal, python

-The rasterlang QGIS plugin refused to work, complaining about a self-compiled GDAL with almost everything enabled.
+The RasterLang QGIS plugin refused to work, complaining about a self-compiled GDAL with almost everything enabled.
 Investigation showed that in addition to all GDAL dependencies, the NumPy package must also be installed.
 Otherwise you some things will not work.

 NumPy is needed to build gdal_array: a small but essential module used to represent images as arrays and then do all sorts of naughty things with them.